oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 *   if migration ends well, save the Source VM state and put the source VM Down with success code (*_finishSuccesfully*)

 Is worth to note that a lot of details are been skipped here and this summary just cover the basic succesfull case.
 See the migration page for a deeper explanation about migration, error scenarios and more detailed documentation.

+On the destination host, the 'Migration Destination' flow is the implemented with the following steps:

 ## Rewrite objectives